unowhat/ML_eng/README.md

 At a high level, you will:

-Work in a cloud notebook (Colab, SageMaker, etc.).
+Work in a cloud notebook (Colab, SageMaker, etc.)

-Load and parse data/mock_ppg_dataset.csv.
+Load and parse data/mock_ppg_dataset.csv

-Perform basic signal preprocessing (e.g., band-pass filtering, normalization).
+Perform basic signal preprocessing:

+band-pass filtering

+normalization

-Extract simple features (mean, std, peak-to-peak amplitude, approximate heart rate, etc.).
+Extract simple features such as:

+mean

+standard deviation

+peak-to-peak amplitude

+approximate heart rate

-Train a small binary classifier (e.g., Logistic Regression) to predict clean vs noisy.
+Train a binary classifier to predict clean vs noisy

-Build a minimal interactive demo (e.g., with Gradio or widgets) to visualize a segment and show the prediction.
+Build a minimal interactive demo (Gradio or Colab widgets)

-Push your work to a public GitHub repo and provide a link to your cloud notebook.
+Push your work to a public GitHub repo and provide a link to your cloud notebook

 CNN Assignment Summary